The best MacBook and Macs 2023: top Apple desktops and laptops

 Reasons to avoid

-The MacBook Pro 16-inch (M3 Pro/M3 Max) is hands-down the best laptop for creative professionals we’ve ever tested – even though it comes just nine months after the last model (the MacBook Pro 16-inch (2023), which used to be in this list).
-It's powered by a choice of the new M3 Pro and M3 Max chips, Apple's latest and most powerful hardware.
+The latest MacBook Pro 16-inch is hands-down the best laptop for creative professionals we’ve ever tested, being powered by a choice of the M3 Pro and M3 Max chips, Apple’s latest and most powerful laptop hardware.

-There wasn’t a task the new 16-inch MacBook Pro couldn’t handle during our review, even when editing 4K footage with multiple 4K and 8K video files, and it also did an impressive job of running the latest games.
-That’s right: with the new 16-inch MacBook Pro (and the new MacBook Pro 14-inch model), Apple might have just come out with the first gaming MacBook
+There wasn’t a task the 16-inch MacBook Pro couldn’t handle during our review, even when editing footage with multiple 4K and 8K video files, and it also did an impressive job of running the latest games.
+That’s right: with the 16-inch MacBook Pro (and the MacBook Pro 14-inch model), Apple has arguably given us the first gaming MacBook.

-In our own independent benchmark tests, we saw a good leap in performance between the M3 Max and M1 Max MacBook Pro 16-inches, with a 35% increase in Geekbench 6 in single core CPU performance, and a huge 69% increase in multi-core performance.
+In our own independent benchmark tests, we saw a good leap in performance with the M3 Max compared to the M1 Max MacBook Pro 16-inch model, with a 35% increase in Geekbench 6 single-core CPU performance, and a huge 69% increase in multi-core performance.

 Read our in-depth MacBook Pro 16-inch (M3 Pro/M3 Max) review